ravinarasimhapogaku/bankers-algorithm/README.md

-# bankers-algorithm
-multithreaded program that implements the banker’s algorithm discussed in Section 7.5.3.
-Several customers request and release resources from the bank.
-The banker will grant a request only if it leaves the system in a safe state.
-A request that leaves the system in an unsafe state will be denied.
-This programming assignment combines three separate topics: (1) multithreading, (2) preventing race conditions, and (3) deadlock avoidance.
+Banker's Algorithm
+This is an implementation of the Banker's algorithm in Python.
+The Banker's algorithm is a deadlock avoidance algorithm that is used in operating systems to manage resources efficiently.

+Requirements
+Python 3.6 or later

+Usage
+Clone the repository
+Run python3 banker.py

+The program reads in an input file input.txt that contains the following information:

+The number of processes
+The number of resources
+The maximum demand of each process in a matrix
+The allocation matrix
+The available resources

+The program then performs the Banker's algorithm to check if the system is in a safe state or not.
+If the system is in a safe state, the program will output a sequence of processes that can be executed safely.